pahuber/PHRINGE/docs/_static/tutorials/example_cli.rst

-.. first_example:
+.. example_cli:

-First Example
+CLI Example
 =============

-This first example demonstrates how to use PHRINGE from the command line to generate synthetic photometry data for an Earth twin orbiting a Sun twin at 10 pc.
+In this example the usage of the CLI of `PHRINGE` is demonstrated.
+A synthetic data set for an Earth twin orbiting a Sun twin at 10 pc is generated from two input files.
 Note that no spectrum file is provided for the planet and, thus, a blackbody spectrum will be generated for it.

 Download the Configuration File